hilios/moulin_rouge/README.md

 Goodies
 -------

+*This session is in experimental development and will be part of the next release!*

 For those who does not like the `load_and_authorize_resource` method from CanCan, here is provided a cleaner and more flexible solution through `ActionController::Responder`, the `MoulinRouge::CanCan::Responder` bellow there are instruction to activate them.

 Create the file `lib/application_responder.rb` with the following: